 Information Technology Sector functions are operated by a combination of entities—often owners and operators and their respective associations—that maintain and reconstitute the network, including the Internet.
 Although information technology infrastructure has a certain level of inherent resilience, its interdependent and interconnected structure presents challenges as well as opportunities for coordinating public and private sector preparedness and protection activities.

 The Information Technology Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
-The Department of Homeland Security is designated as the Sector-Specific Agency for the Information Technology Sector.
+Each Sector Risk Management Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
+The Department of Homeland Security is designated as the Sector Risk Management Agency for the Information Technology Sector.

 For resources available to Information Technology Sector partners, visit the Cybersecurity and Infrastructure Security Agency's (CISA) Cybersecurity Division.

 Security Tenets for Life Critical Embedded Systems

 Life critical embedded systems—whether medical devices, cars that connect to the Internet, Supervisory Control and Data Acquisition (SCADA), industrial control systems (ICS), or other systems—play a crucial role in today’s world.
 As more and more of these systems become interconnected to the Internet of Things, the need to properly secure these systems from hackers and cyberattacks is becoming increasingly evident.